sweetsweetstefan/cloudmc-cloudca-kb/rbac/notes.md

 Look at the permissions and see what you can't shuffle together in terms of ideas for roles.
 For example, billing admin.
 Could there be a network only admin easily possible?

 Why is it  that for the stef-test accout, which has a primary role of guest in the System org, can't create accounts even though the name of the permission is Environments: Create and scoped to the Aptum org.
 How come the guest account needs the Environments:Own All permission is necessary for getting this to work,

+What if a single email address needs to be added as a user to multiple organizations?

+Can someone with a primary role as user inside an organization be restricted to particular service connections?

+So a User can see all service connections and can create environments, but can't see any existing environments until they're added.

+Interesting note:  if you give a custom role zero privileges and scope global, they will be able to see every organization, but they won't see any environments inside the organization.